-Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 1 as been re-interrogated to confirm species within the Lightning MSS operational a tabase together with the additional environmental species/sensitivities requested not currently included in the Species/Locatio n Envir nmental Characteristics/Values Albatross • As lis Additional species of albatross and their environmental characteristics include: • Southern Royal Albatross ( Diomedea epomorpha ): Classified as vulnerable and migratory, this species is likely to forage and feed within the MSS operational area however breeds in New Zealand (Campbell Island).
-Birds encountered in the MSS area are expected to be non-breeding birds.
-The species feeds primarily on squid and fish, supplemented by salps, crustacea and carrion obtained by scavenging dying or moribund prey, from fishing vessels and to a limited extent by active predation . and fee starting scrub .
+Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 1 been re-interrogated to confirm species within the Lightning MSS operational are base together with the additional environmental species/sensitivities requested b not currently included in the Species/Locatio n Environn nental Characteristics/Values Albatross Additio Selection Albatross Additio Selection A b A co A b C co Selection As listed overfly Petrels Petrels Great- and fee starting scrub al species of albatross and their environmental characteristics include: athern Royal Albatross ( Diomedea epomorpha epomorpha ): Classified as vulneral vever breeds in New Zealand (Campbell Island).
+Birds encountered in the MSS a splemented by salps, crustacea and carrion obtained by scavenging dying or more them Royal Albatross ( Diomedea epomorpha sanfordi ): Classified as endangereeds in New Zealand (Chatham Islands/Otago Peninsula).
+Tracking data for the splemical rather than in oceanic waters or south of the Antarctic Polar Front (i.e. Austained by scavenging of dying or moribund prey, from fishing vessels and to a limitipodean Albatross ( Diomedea exulans antipodensis ): Classified as vulnerable and eds in New Zealand (Auckland, Campbell & Antipodes Island).
+Birds encountered what the Paper (up to 6000m) with peaks of activity around 1000m in areas of seamounts and tite-capped Albatross ( Thalassarche cauta steadi ): Classified as vulnerable and new Zealand (Auckland islands).
+Breeding biology largely unknown however eggs to consists of fish cephalopods, crustaceans and tunicates utilising surface seizing in EP Section 3.4.7, no biologically significant areas (i.e. nesting and nominated as although the operational area is not nominated as rea are expected to be non-breeding birds.
+The species feeds primarily or bund prey, from fishing vessels and to a limited extent by active predation d and migratory, this species is likely to forage and feed within the MSS of secies indicates that they forage over shelf waters around New Zealand at ralia).
+The species feeds primarily on squid and fish, supplemented by sall ted extent by active predation .
+In the MSS area are expected to be non-breeding birds.
+The species feed sific Ocean east of New Zealand.
+Foraging is concentrated over pelagic with shelf-break .
+It is species is likely to forage and feed within the MSS operation are usually laid in mid-November and hatch in February with young though, diving and following ships to obtain offal .
+These marine bird species lie in proximity to the Lightning MSS area how primary feeding grounds for these species. n squid and fish, 1. perational area however and southern South ps and crustacean tional area however ds via surface seizing of aters and deep shelf all area however breeds ght to fledge in August.
 Great-winged Petrel (Pterodroma macroptera): This species is likely to forage and feed within the MSS operational area and is 'listed' under the EPBC Act.
 The species has a large range and feeds mostly on squid, with some fish and crustaceans, most of which it obtains by surface-seizing.
 They are often observed near the continental shelf break.
-Breeding occurs in winter starting in April, nesting in solitary or in small colonies on oceanic islands on ridges, slopes or flat ground.
+Breeding occurs in winter, starting in April, nesting in solitary or in small colonies on oceanic islands on ridges, slopes or flat ground.
 It nests in burrows or above ground in rock crevices, among tree roots or under scrub .
 Great-winged petrels breed at the Recherche Archipelago (WA) with an estimated 33,000 breeding pairs the only breeding population of great-winged petrels in Australia .
 As listed in EP Section 3.4.7, no biologically significant areas for this petrel species lie in proximity to the Lightning MSS area.